chsu5358/chsu5358.github.io/_includes/research_markdown.md

 ### Social Network Analysis with Structured Topic Models

 Traditional social network analysis examines the connectivity of entities in a graph.
 However, in many cases we have data not just about the existence of a graph-edge, but also various properties of the nodes and edges---including large quantities of corresponding textual data.
-We have used Bayesian latent variable models, variants of "topic models" augmented with non-textual variables to (a) <a href="http://www.cs.umass.edu/%7Emccallum/papers/art-jair07.pdf">discover roles</a> of people in the sender-receiver structure of a large email collection, (b) <a href="http://www.cs.umass.edu/%7Emccallum/papers/gt-bookch07.pdf">discover groups</a> (coalitions) of U.S. senators or U.N. countries from their voting records and the topics of the bills, (c) <a href="http://www.cs.ubc.ca/%7Emurphyk/nips07NetworkWorkshop/abstracts/mimno.pdf">discover communities</a> of academic researchers from their papers and the venues in which they publish.
+We have used Bayesian latent variable models, variants of "topic models" augmented with non-textual variables to (a) [discover roles](http://www.cs.umass.edu/%7Emccallum/papers/art-jair07.pdf) of people in the sender-receiver structure of a large email collection, (b) [discover groups](http://www.cs.umass.edu/%7Emccallum/papers/gt-bookch07.pdf) (coalitions) of U.S. senators or U.N. countries from their voting records and the topics of the bills, (c) [discover communities](http://www.cs.ubc.ca/%7Emurphyk/nips07NetworkWorkshop/abstracts/mimno.pdf) of academic researchers from their papers and the venues in which they publish.

 ### Semi-supervised Learning & Alignment Learning in Natural Language